 This is the one I started using late last week.
 You’re welcome to copy it, or use it and add your own style or links.

 These are some of the practical strategies I’m sharing in the new virtual masterclasses I’m delivering to corporate clients who are wanting to support their employees and teams as they transition to remote working arrangements and also look after their digital wellbeing.
-You can find out more about the two new virtual masterclasses here called ‘Flourishing Remotely’ and ‘Balancing Calls, Calendars & Kids’.
+I also have a mini-masterclass called Taming Email where I help professionals tame their inboxes.